Anakin2555/DecomposeWHAR/README.md

 ## Directory Structure

 - **Dataset/**: Contains scripts and data for preprocessing and handling datasets used in training and testing the models.
+Put the preprocessed data into the following directory structure:
+ - Dataset/
+ - opp/
+   - opp_24_12/
+   - opp_60_30/
+      ... # preprocessed data of Opportunity
+ - realdisp/
+   - realdisp_40_20/
+   - realdisp_100_50/
+      ... # preprocessed data of Realdisp
+ - skoda/
+   - skoda_right_78_39/
+   - skoda_right_196_98/
+      ... # preprocessed data of Skoda

 - **layers/**: Includes the core layer implementations used in our model.